DataToolsPro/ADF_Snow_SFDC_Datalake/README.md

 You will need a Snowflake linked service https://learn.microsoft.com/en-us/azure/data-factory/connector-snowflake?tabs=data-factory#create-a-linked-service-to-snowflake-using-ui

-When you create your linked service, you will want to ensure the ADD system user has a role that has been granted the following following privileges on the database you are using for this project.
+When you create your linked service, you will want to ensure the ADF system user has a role that has been granted the following following privileges on the database you are using for this project.
 This following code will execte when you provide the database name and role name.
 <code>
 GRANT CREATE EXTERNAL TABLE ON FUTURE SCHEMAS IN DATABASE <db_name> TO ROLE <role_name>;
 GRANT CREATE MASKING POLICY ON FUTURE SCHEMAS IN DATABASE <db_name> TO ROLE <role_name>;